ifilot/p2000c-bytebridge/README.md

 # P2000C ByteBridge (BB) Serial File Transfer

 ## Purpose
-This repository allows files to be transmitted from a modern machine to the P2000C using its serial interface port.
+This repository contains the Byte Bridge utility, which allows files to be transmitted from a modern machine to the P2000C using its serial interface port.
 On the transmitter device, a Python script is executed which informs the P2000C on the file size, its name and a CRC16 checksum.
 After the P2000C is able to successfully relay this data back to the transmitter device, file transfer is conducted.
 If the CRC16 checksum is reproduced on the P2000C, the file will be written to the floppy drive.

 ![file transfer over P2000C](img/p2000c-bytebridge-transfer.jpg)